-In an effort to reduce the metering gap, Nigeria’s federal government launched the National Mass Metering Program to ensure that all customers are metered and to mitigate the impact of the Service Reflective Tariff on electricity consumers in Nigeria.
+What is Key Change Token (KCT) And How to Generate The Token: To reduce the metering gap, Nigeria’s federal government launched the National Mass Metering Program to ensure that all customers are metered and to mitigate the impact of the Service Reflective Tariff on electricity consumers in Nigeria.
 As a result of this, many households have been metered free without any payment made for the procurement of the meter.

 What is Key Change Token

-Key Change Token is a 40 digits tokens that are required to be inputted into the meter especially when the meter is not accepting credit token.
+Key Change Token is a 40 digits token that is required to be inputted into the meter especially when the meter is not accepting credit tokens.
 Key Change Token is used in cases where the Tariff index on the meter is wrong or the Supply group code is wrong.
-This set of tokens are used to reconfigure the meter to its actual or correct tariff index and supply group code.
+This set of tokens is used to reconfigure the meter to its actual or correct tariff index and supply group code.
 It is a group of two sets of numbers (typically 20 digits each) that are loaded into the meter.